plone/training/configuring_customizing.rst

 The Control Panel
 -----------------

-The most important parts of Plone can be configured in the control-panel.
+The most important parts of Plone can be configured in the control panel.

-* Click on the portrait/username in the toolsbar
+* Click on the portrait/username in the toolbar
 * Click "Site Setup"

 We'll explain every page and mention some of the actions you can perform here.